 Don’t Over-Interpret the Results!

-Interpretation is a subjective exercise.
-As such, you should always approach the selection and interpretation of your findings introspectively and to think critically about the possibility of judgmental biases unintentionally entering into discussions about the significance of your work.
-With this in mind, be careful that you do not read more into the findings than can be supported by the evidence you have gathered.
+Interpretation is a subjective exercise that forces the reader to make value judgments about the underlying arguments you present concerning results of your study.
+As such, you should always approach the analysis and interpretation of your findings introspectively and to think critically about the possibility of unintentional biases entering into explanations about the significance of your work.
+With this in mind, when proofreading your paper, be careful that you have not read more into the findings than can be supported by the evidence you have gathered.
 Remember that the data are the data: nothing more, nothing less.

 MacCoun, Robert J. "Biases in the Interpretation and Use of Research Results."
 Annual Review of Psychology 49 (February 1998): 259-287; Ward, Paulet al, editors.
 The Oxford Handbook of Expertise.
 Oxford, UK: Oxford University Press, 2018.